inarizushi/fungus-site/docs/blocks/index.md

 <!-- **************************************************** -->
 ## Highlighting connection between blocks by selecting command

-In the Inspector window, if you select a Call or Menu Command (executing Commands in another Block in **the same Flowchart**), then you'll see the arrow between the 2 Blocks highlighed in GREEN:
+In the Inspector window, if you select a Call or Menu Command (executing Commands in another Block in **the same Flowchart**), then you'll see the arrow between the 2 Blocks highlighted in GREEN:

 ![green arrow highlight](./images/003_highlight_green_arrow/5_arrow.png "green arrow highlight")